TaggrNetwork/Taggr/docs/WHITEPAPER.md

 -   Earned karma points are converted to rewards during the next distribution.
 -   Rewards are calculated by converting `$native_cycles_per_xdr` karma points to ICP at the cycle minting rate (`1 XDR` / `$native_cycles_per_xdr`).
 -   Additionally, users owning tokens and being active within the last `$revenue_share_activity_weeks` weeks receive a share of $name's revenue proportionate to their token holdings.
--   Users are excluded from both distributions if their ICP payout is less than `100` times the transaction fee.
-Such users carry over their accumulated karma to the next round.
-Note that in this case, minting is also delayed.

 ## Bootcamp